venice1200/TapClock/README.md

 Definitions: ULB = Upper Left Button (USB Side), URB/LRB = Upper/Lower Right Button

 v0.5.7
 Sketch needs MPU calibrating values which you can create with the WatchX_IMU_Zero_0x69.ino sketch.
-Use the uploaded version.
+Use the uploaded version fromthe Repo.

-Menu/Stats
-* Time setting Menu
+Time setting Menu
 * If clock is shown ULB opens the Menu for setting the time.
   * URB and LRB Button move the ">" Cursor Up and Down (Rotating Cursor)
-   * Pick a value to modify with ULB, the Menu Entry will be inverted and values can be changed with ULB/LRB, confirm with ULB
+  * Pick a value to modify with ULB, the Menu Entry will be inverted and values can be changed with URB/LRB, confirm with ULB
   * Select Exit or Save and confirm with ULB to Save the time values to the RTC or Exit without saving

-* Stats Site
+Stats Site
 * If clock is shown URB opens the Stats Window showing
   * Uptime after Reset/Restart in hrs:min (if RTC time is set correctly)
   * Wakes and Shows to show how often the clock is woken up with/without showing the clock
   * Angle values (+/-90°) calculated from Accelerometer (see sketch for details), calibration needed for correct values
   * Exit with ULB

 v0.5.5
 * Sketch needs MPU calibating values which you can create with the WatchX_IMU_Zero_0x69.ino from i2cdevlib/mpu6050 library